mohsameer/jans/docs/admin/config-guide/claims-configuration.md

 ![](../../../../assets/image-tui-attribute-datatype.png)

-!!!warning
+!!!
+Note
     If the attribute is Multivalued, dataType should be JSON regardless of what you will choose for Type in Janssen TUI.

 The above steps will create the custom user claim in the MySQL persistence.